 Aarhus University’s biggest India collaboration is in the field of biotechnology.
 They have received a major grant from Novozymes and the Henning Holck-Larsen Foundation to foster bilateral mobility between Indian Aarhus researchers.
 For more information please click here.

-The University of Copenhagen offers a Master's Degree Programme In Asian Studies (India And South Asia Studies).
-Other than that it also has a Centre of Global South Asian Studies is a trans-disciplinary research centre facilitating research and teaching on South Asia at the University of Copenhagen.
-They are currently involved in a research project titled ‘Nation in Motion: Globalisation, Development and Governance in ‘New India'’.
+The University of Copenhagen has a Centre of Global South Asian Studies is a trans-disciplinary research centre facilitating research and teaching on South Asia at the University of Copenhagen.
+They are currently involved in a research project titled ‘Nation in Motion: Globalisation, Development and Governance in ‘New India’’.
 The Faculty of Science and the Faculty of Health and Medical Sciences of University of Copenhagen also collaborates with Indian institutions.
 For more information on the collaborating institutions please click here.

 An erstwhile secretariat of the NCI, UEF is strongly committed to building ties in India.
 A look at their international strategy is a testament to the same.
 Also, India’s Energy and Resources Institute, TERI, became the first partner to set up a branch office at UEF’s International University Hub.

 India specific research is being carried out at the Department of History and Ethnology, Department of Social Sciences and Philosophy, For information about their India collaboration please click here.

 India specific research is being conducted at the School of Social Sciences and Humanities.
 CIRCMI – Research on Information, Customer and Innovation Management, School of Medicine.